Gary John Previts: Institutional development of accounting

 Previts' research interests are varied and include studies of regulatory institutions, biographical studies and focus on the "development of accounting thought and institutions... the corporate origins and ongoing events that have shaped contemporary accounting practices... [and on] the regulation of accounting disclosures."
 Previts and several coauthors have consistently contributed to the literature of the discipline.

-His most frequent coauthor is Professor Dale L. Flesher, of the University of Mississippi an accomplished, brilliant and hard-working scholar.
+His most frequent coauthor is Professor Dale L. Flesher, of the University of Mississippi.
 He also wrote several papers with the late Professors Edward N. Coffman and William Samson.
 Along with Flesher and other coauthors he has published many papers on the accounting practices of 19th century U.S. railroads.

 In addition to faculty mentors noted above, he studied historical topics with Professor William Woodruff, while at the University of Florida.
 Woodruff's works including The Impact of Western Man, America's Impact on the World, Vessel of Sadness, and a Concise History of the Modern World, are among the writings which Previts identifies as influential in developing views which he employs.
 He was a pupil in several doctoral seminars offered by Ralph Hamilton Blodgett, the classical economist.

 Also while a student in the PhD program at the University of Florida, Previts took coursework from both Harvey Theodore Deinzer, a pupil of William A. Paton of Michigan and then a professor at Florida and Lawrence Benninger, a student of DR Scott, University of Missouri, then a professor at Florida.

 From Deinzer he gained an appreciation for the pragmaticism of John Dewey, and from Deinzer's work Development of Accounting Thought (Holt Rinehart 1965) he gained an appreciation for Dewey's truth definition of "warranted assertability".
 Benninger's dedication to the works of Scott led Previts to an awareness of the ‘cultural significance of accounting’ paraphrasing the title of DR Scott's well known work.
 Previous to Previts studies at Florida in the early 1970s, two earlier Florida doctoral recipients Robert R. Sterling and Richard Vangermeersch, would also be important sources of support and knowledge.
 From 1978 through 2024 he had frequent interactions and an opportunity to appreciate the accomplishments of J. Michael Cook, another Florida graduate, who led the transformation of Haskins & Sells into Deloitte, and who is a member of the Accounting Hall of Fame.

 Sterling would have by this time become strongly influenced by Thomas Kuhn's work on scientific revolutions, and Sterling's support for taking up new approaches to thinking were influential.
 The use of the term paradigm is associated with Kuhn and influenced Sterling's work.
 Vangermeersch, who spent his career at the University of Rhode Island, pioneered many important studies and published extensively, leading up to his coeditorship of the 1996 Garland volume, "The History of Accounting: An International Encyclopedia."